StepManiaX: Other uses

-The stage is fully compatible with various simulators such as StepMania, Project OutFox, MAME, or any application capable of using HID Joystick input.
+Due to the stages connecting via USB, they are also fully compatible with various simulators such as StepMania, Project OutFox, MAME, or any application capable of using HID Joystick input.
 Due to its breakout wiring, StepManiaX stages can be modified to completely bypass the USB output and natively work with other I/O solutions.
 This allows stages to be used with older home consoles, or even as replacements for stages on official Pump It Up cabinets.